chenxingqiang/secret-learn/doc/developers/cython.rst

 Using OpenMP
 ^^^^^^^^^^^^

-Since jax-sklearn can be built without OpenMP, it's necessary to protect each direct call to OpenMP.
+Since secret-learn can be built without OpenMP, it's necessary to protect each direct call to OpenMP.

-The `_openmp_helpers` module, available in `xlearn/utils/_openmp_helpers.pyx <https://github.com/chenxingqiang/jax-sklearn/blob/main/xlearn/utils/_openmp_helpers.pyx>`_
+The `_openmp_helpers` module, available in `xlearn/utils/_openmp_helpers.pyx <https://github.com/chenxingqiang/secret-learn/blob/main/xlearn/utils/_openmp_helpers.pyx>`_
 provides protected versions of the OpenMP routines.
 To use OpenMP routines, they must be ``cimported`` from this module and not from the OpenMP library directly: